Ai no Kusabi: Plot

-Ai no Kusabi takes place on the fictional planet of Amoi, which is ruled by a computer named Jupiter.
-After initially being a product of unrestricted scientific research, Jupiter gained self awareness, and overthrew its human creators.
-It banished humans from Amoi's central city, Tanagura, and created its own, improved, version of humanity - the Elites.
-Elites are cyborgs, their bodies entirely artificial, save for their enhanced, organic brains.
+Ai no Kusabi takes place on the fictional planet of Amoi, ruled by the computer Jupiter, a product of unrestricted scientific research.
+Jupiter gains self awareness, overthrows its human creators and expels humans from Amoi's central city, Tanagura.
+It creates its own, improved, version of humanity – the cyborg Elites, entirely artificial, save their enhanced, organic brains.

-The human population was relegated to second class citizens who now lived in Midas, Tanagura's satellite city.
-Jupiter imposed strict social norms both on the elites and on the humans: Noram, the class system which, based on their hair colour, ranked the elites and assigned them specific social roles, and Zein which controlled and determined every facet of human life in Midas (and was not based on hair colour).
+The human population are relegated to Midas, Tanagura's satellite city.
+Jupiter imposes strict social norms on the entire society.
+Noram, the class system which is based on their hair colour, ranks the elites and assigned them specific social roles, and Zein which controlled and determined every facet of human life in Midas (and was not based on hair colour).

-Eventually, tired of their lack of freedom, some humans rebelled against Jupiter in what was known as the Ceres Independence Rebellion.
-Jupiter graciously allowed them this independence without bloodshed, but what seemed to be a victory soon proved to be pyrrhic.
-Ceres was cut off from the rest of Midas and no longer acknowledged by Tanagura, and was left to fend for itself - a task it failed to do.
+Human discontent toward Jupiter led to the Ceres Independence Rebellion, graciously allowed by Jupiter without bloodshed, but would prove to be pyrrhic.
+Ceres was cut off from the rest of Midas and no longer acknowledged by Tanagura, and was left to fend for itself – a task it failed to do.
 Eventually, the area descended into chaos and became a slum.
 Its denizens, now derided as slum mongrels, were viewed as the lowest class, abhorred by the rest of Midas.
 Ceres was no longer bound by Zein and unlike Midas, practiced natural reproduction, however for reasons unknown to them, the birthrate of boys was much greater than that of girls, which resulted in the skewed ratio where males outnumbered females 9 to 1.

 The society of the elites, who enjoyed every luxury possible, put great value on social class.
 Pets, who were genetically engineered humans bred in various "production centers" in Midas, were kept by the elite for entertainment and served as status symbols.
-It was expected that the pedigree and rank of the pet would be appropriate to that of its elite owner, with Academy-produced pure bred pets reserved for the highest ranks - the 13 Blondies.
+It was expected that the pedigree and rank of the pet would be appropriate to that of its elite owner, with Academy-produced pure bred pets reserved for the highest ranks – the 13 Blondies.
 As cyborgs with an artificial body, elites themselves had no interest in sex, however the pets were used for voyeuristic entertainment and were made to copulate with each other at so called "mating parties", as the elites observed.
 They were not viewed as having intrinsic value and were at complete mercy of their owners, to be treated as nothing more than pretty decorations to be discarded once they served their purpose.

 Tending to both pets and the elites were "Furniture", castrated, adolescent boys viewed as nothing more than objects.
 They were "installed" in each elite's domicile and expected to take care of the home as well as their master's and pet's every need.